bert0bert/agricultural-automation/README.md

 ### Methodology

-The [NREC Person Detection Dataset](https://www.nrec.ri.cmu.edu/solutions/agriculture/other-agriculture-projects/human-detection-and-tracking.html) best reflects what we're looking for in a dataset which is the ability to detect humans in an agricultural setting.
-With this dataset I trained a model on Google's [Teachable Machines](https://teachablemachine.withgoogle.com/), a simple way to train a model by Google.
-I created two classes, one called "human" and the other "no human" and uploaded the appropriate images to each set.
-With our ML model trained and saved to Google Drive, I then had to find scenarios for Network scenarios in which new 5G technology is in use.
-For this we chose mmWave link traces; I found data already collected from my lab and used this to create Network Transfer Times for my cloud scenarios.
-The inference devices selected for this experiment are as follows: a Raspberry Pi 4 with CPU capabilities, Google's Coral Dev Board (one scenario using CPU capabilities and the other using TPU capabilities) for our edge scenario; and A GPU (RTX6000) for our cloud scenario.
-Our cloud scenario has two examples: one with and without optimizations.
-These optimizations are meant to produce faster inference times.
+**Measuring Inference Time**: The [NREC Person Detection Dataset](https://www.nrec.ri.cmu.edu/solutions/agriculture/other-agriculture-projects/human-detection-and-tracking.html) is a collection of labeled videos taken in an apple orchard and orange grove, with visible people in a variety of outfits, locations, and times.
+We used this dataset to train a human detection model on Google's [Teachable Machines](https://teachablemachine.withgoogle.com/), a simple web interface developed by Google for training machine learning models.
+We specified two classes, one called "human" and one called "no human," and uploaded the appropriate images for each class.
+Then, we downloaded the trained model in Keras format (for the cloud computing experiment) and in TFLite and TFLite Coral format (for the edge computing experiments).
+We will measure inference time on different types of devices using these saved models:

+* a Raspberry Pi 4, with no hardware acceleration for ML (on CHI@Edge)
+* a Google Coral Dev Board, with no hardware acceleration *and* with TPU acceleration (using our own devices; these are not yet available on CHI@Edge)
+* a server with GPU (RTX6000), with "vanilla" TensorFlow and with NVIDIA's TensorRT framework for faster inference on NVIDIA GPUs.

+**Measuring network transfer time**: To measure network transfer time in a setting representative of a private 5G network, we used [mmWave link traces](https://witestlab.poly.edu/blog/tcp-mmwave/) that had previously been collected by others in our lab.
+These include four network scenarios: a scenario with a stable link (no obstructions in the signal path), short blockages in the signal path (e.g. a person walking through the path), long blockages in the signal path (e.g. a person pausing for several seconds in the signal path), and a scenario with blockages where the receiver is also mobile.

 ## Results